bids-standard/bep001/main.md

 2. The optional key `[_part-<phase|mag>]` allows for storing phase and magnitude images.
 In its absence the image is assumed to be magnitude.

-3. Possible sequences label describing sequences used in imaging  include, but are not limited to:
+3. Suffixes are used to identify what type of sequence ("sequence label") was used for an anatomical image.
+Possible suffixes include, but are not limited to:

 <table>
   <tr>
     <td>Name</td>
-    <td>sequence_label</td>
+    <td>suffix</td>
     <td>Description</td>
   </tr>
   <tr>